The Military in Denmark: Small but Mighty Force Keeping the Peace

 • Challenger CL-604 maritime patrol aircraft

-Air bases are spread across Denmark, with the main ones in Karup, Skrydstrup, and Aalborg.
+Air bases are located throughout Denmark, primarily in Karup, Skrydstrup, and Aalborg.

-The Air Force also maintains search and rescue capabilities and contributes to NATO’s air policing missions.
+The Air Force also has search and rescue operations and supports NATO’s air policing efforts.

 Danish Home Guard

-It’s a volunteer force with about 46,000 members, divided into:
+This volunteer force consists of around 46,000 members, divided into:

 • Army Home Guard